helium/HIP/0000-Eliminate-Rewards-for-IOT-Redundant-Coverage.md

 ## Rationale and Alternatives
 ### Decrease the amount of witness redundancy

-If two or more hotspots are within *Minimum Distance*, they are more or less in the same place and they are providing *Redundant Coverage*.
-If those same hotspots witness the same beacon, and they are both to be rewarded according to [HIP 83](https://github.com/helium/HIP/blob/main/0083-restore-first-to-witness.md#detailed-explanation), then they are providing the same coverage as each other and both being paid for it.
+If two or more Hotspots are within *Minimum Distance*, they are more or less in the same place and they are providing *Redundant Coverage*.
+If those same Hotspots witness the same beacon, and they are both to be rewarded according to [HIP 83](https://github.com/helium/HIP/blob/main/0083-restore-first-to-witness.md#detailed-explanation), then they are providing the same coverage as each other and both being paid for it.

 Denying earnings for these redundant Hotspots give other Hotspots, that may be slower to witness but provide more unique coverage, an opportunity to compete to be selected and decrease the amount of witness redundancy when there are greater than *Maximum Witnesses* to a beacon.